formml/formml/README.md

 Once you have your FormML Model ready (either written by yourself or from non-technical experts), you can start to create your form UI with React now.

 > 💡 FormML itself is framework agnostic.
-But for now, only React bindings are ready.
+But for now only the React bindings is ready.

 To import `.fml` files directly into your JS/TS files, you'll need to complete these 2 setups firstly: